AadiCJ/dashGame/README.md

 ---

-## Solo Project
+## (almost) Solo Project

-This is a personal project made entirely by me — design, development, and testing.
+This is a personal project made mostly by me — development, and testing.
 I’m using it to level up my game dev skills and explore what Godot can do.
+The levels are all designed by my girlfriend.

 ## Asset Credit
 Character, Background and Tile assets taken from [kenny.nl](https://kenney.nl/assets)